struphy-hub/struphy/doc/sections/userguide.rst

 Diagnostics
 -----------

-Once the simulation data has been post processed, one can apply STRUPHY's diagnostics tools:
+Once the simulation data has been post processed, one can apply struphy's diagnostics tools:

 .. automodule:: struphy.diagnostics.diagn_tools
     :members: